 Why Criminal Law?

-This is an easy answer for Michael.
+This is an easy answer for Mike.
 It’s about individual rights and fairness.
 He is a tenacious defender of the Bill of Rights.
 “Our founders were worried about day-to-day government encroaching on people’s lives and taking their freedoms away.”
-As a college student, Michael saw a few peers’ promising futures rerouted by seemingly innocuous laws and apathetic legal representation.
+As a college student, Mike saw a few peers’ promising futures rerouted by seemingly innocuous laws and apathetic legal representation.
 “I want to help people like that.
 I may sometimes care more about their situation than they do.
 But maybe they need that.”
-This attitude underlies the tenet of Michael’s practice: Treat every case with equal urgency and dedication.
+This attitude underlies the tenet of Mike’s practice: treat every case with equal urgency and dedication.
 “The courthouse is the one place where everybody is supposed to get a fair shot.
 Regardless.
 And that’s exactly how it should be.
 It’s my job to help people who really need it.”
-Even with a busy practice, Michael takes on more court-appointed cases than he should, for this very reason.

 Why Nichols Zauzig?

 “Like it or not, if you’re charged with a serious crime, you need to have resources available.
 And we have those.
 We have the staff and capability to handle a big case.”
 That means having the time, research, contacts and experts a client needs when facing serious consequences.
-What also matters to Michael is the quality and work ethic of the firm’s attorneys and leadership.
-At Nichols Zauzig, “I respect what they’ve accomplished and how they run their business.”
+What also matters to Mike is the quality and work ethic of the firm’s attorneys and leadership.
+At Nichols Zauzig, “I respect what we’ve accomplished and how we run our business.”